TazMerch/Portfolio/README.md

 # Taznow.com
 My portfolio

-This website was built using Reactjs.
+This website was built using Reactjs and hosted on my home server.